Sindry-Manufacturing/OpenPyrojet-Jetpack/README.md

 - Q: The ESP32 is stuck "Connecting..." while trying to flash the firmware.
 - A: Some ESP32 devices have a different USB/UART implementation.
 To flash, press the "boot" or "reset" button every 1 to 2 seconds until firmware flashing continues.

+- Q: The WiFi configuration page says "Failed to save."
+- A: WiFi disconnected in the meanwhile.
+Reconnect WiFi to the "OpenPyrojet" network and press the Save button again.

 ## License

 [GNU General Public License Version 3](LICENSE.md)